 - Insights – the Bible would not be much more than an interesting book to read if the principles and doctrines were not applied to our lives today.
 Questions following each chapter help facilitate individual thought or group discussion.

 Paul started out his adult life persecuting the followers of the newly emerging Christian faith and ended his life refusing to denounce that same faith, a faith he embraced as his own after an encounter with Jesus Christ.
 The Bible contains thirteen letters Paul wrote to other believers.
 These letters, along with Hebrews, whose authorship is unknown, set out clear and logical reasons for joining Paul in his faith in Jesus.
 Though these letters were written almost 2,000 years ago, Paul’s timeless words apply to believer’s lives today just as much as they did to his original audience.
-Paul’s Letters assists you in understanding Paul’s intense desire to see both Jews and Gentiles not only know about the work of his Savior, Jesus Christ, but also personally experience the love, grace, mercy, and redemption offered to all by the Father through the sacrifice of the Son.
+Paul’s Letters to the Early Church assists you in understanding Paul’s intense desire to see both Jews and Gentiles not only know about the work of his Savior, Jesus Christ, but also personally experience the love, grace, mercy, and redemption offered to all by the Father through the sacrifice of the Son.